-Study Country Results Ainsworth et al. Tanzania Enrolment in primary school is delayed but no adverse (2005) effects on completion of schooling Yamano and Jayne Rural School attendance drops significantly by death of an adult (2005) Kenya in poor households Beegle et al. Tanzania Maternal orphans have significantly lesser years of (2006b) schooling in the long run Case and Ardington South Maternal orphans are less likely to be enrolled and have (2006) Africa completed fewer years of schooling Evans and Miguel Kenya There is substantial drop in school participation/attendance (2007) after parental death
+Study Country Results Ainsworth et al. (2005) Tanzania Enrolment in primary school is delayed but no adverse effects on completion of schooling Yamano and Jayne (2005) Rural Kenya School attendance drops significantly by death of an adult in poor households Beegle et al. (2006b) Tanzania Maternal orphans have significantly fewer years of schooling in the long run Case and Ardington (2006) South Africa Maternal orphans are less likely to be enrolled and have completed fewer years of schooling Evans and Miguel (2007) Kenya There is a substantial drop in school participation/attendance after parental death

-Table 1: AIDS related adult mortality and human capital of children in Africa
+Table 1: AIDS-related adult mortality and human capital of children: Empirical evidence from Africa